 Pros: One of the most magical and unusual natural sights in the Southeast

 Points of Interest: Stephens Gap Cave & Falls - 10+ stars

 Trail Blaze Colors: Stephens Gap Cave & Falls Trail - Yellow Diamonds

 Fees: None; however, you must obtain a mandatory free online permit from the Southeastern Cave Conservancy prior to visiting.
 Only 25 people (NOT cars or groups but individual people) are allowed to visit the preserve per day.
 You must come with at least one another person, but the group limit is 15.
 Get a permit here.

 Beginning Point: CR 30 Parking Area

 Directions from Scottsboro, AL: From the intersection of AL 35 and AL 279 in downtown Scottsboro, follow AL 35 West for 11.2 miles.
 Then, turn right onto a 400-foot connector to County Road 30.
 Turn left onto County Road 30.
 The entrance to the Stephens Gap Cave parking area is on the right in 350 feet.
-Presently, the muddy parking area is ungated (vehicles without a printed permit displayed on the windshield could be towed).
-However, the Southeastern Cave Conservancy has plans to improve the parking area with gravel and install a gate that would require a combination (given to permit owners) to open.
+The parking area is now gated; permit owners will have received an access code that would allow them to enter the parking area.

 Click the link below to download a .GPX file with a track of this hike.